Academic term: Iran

-Republic of Ireland
+Ireland

 The primary school year runs from the beginning of September until the end of June.
 There are two two-week long breaks for Christmas and Easter and two mid-term breaks at the end of October and mid-February, both one week long.
 Secondary schools run from September to the end of May, but due to the Junior Certificate and Leaving Certificate exams, 3rd and 6th years respectively break at the end of June for summer holidays upon completion of the exams which end in the 3rd week of June.

 The academic year for schools in receipt of public funding lasts for a minimum of 167 teaching days in secondary schools and 183 days in primary schools.

 Third-level institutions generally from early September to December for their first term.
 The second term usually runs from January to Easter and the third term from Easter to mid- or late May.
 There are two common approaches to organising semesters: One, e.g. at Trinity College Dublin (TCD) and NUI Galway, is to align the first semester with the first term (Michaelmas at TCD) and then split the second semester over the second term (Hilary at TCD) and third term (Trinity at TCD).
 The other approach, e.g. at University College Dublin, is for the first semester to start at the start of the first term and continue after Christmas for a few weeks of the second term and for the second semester to start immediately after this in the middle of the second term, without a break, run through the rest of the second term, and continue after Easter through to the end of the third term.